Medically reviewed by Drugs.com. Last updated on Oct 1, 2023.

 Your doctor may perform a skin test before using Amphadase to see if you are allergic to hyaluronidase.

-You should not receive Amphadase if you are allergic to hyaluronidase.
+You should not be treated with Amphadase if you are allergic to hyaluronidase.

-Your doctor may perform a skin test before using Amphadase to see if you are allergic to this medicine.
+Your doctor may perform a skin test to see if you are allergic to hyaluronidase before you receive the medication.

 aspirin or salicylates;